-&lt;sup>3 Non-committed projects lack all permits and rights of way required for construction by the end of Quarter 1 of the current Regional Planning Cycle.
+3 Non-committed projects lack all permits and rights of way required for construction by the end of Quarter 1 of the current Regional Planning Cycle.

 Boardman to Hemingway Project.
-This non-committed project entails a new 500-kV line from Idaho Power's Hemingway Substation, about 10 miles southwest of Melba, Ida., to a new substation near Boardman, Ore.
+This non-committed project calls for a new 500-kV line from Idaho Power's Hemingway Substation, about 10 miles southwest of Melba, Ida., to a new substation near Boardman, Ore.

 Energy Gateway Project.
-This non-committed project consists of Boardman to Hemingway, Gateway West and Gateway South.
-The Gateway West component is composed of a new 230-kV transmission line from the Windstar substation, near Glenrock, Wyo., to the Aeolus substation in southeastern Wyoming, and 500-kV lines from the Aeolus Substation to the Hemingway Substation.
-The Gateway South segment spans from Aeolus Substation to Clover Substation near Mona, Utah.
+This non-committed project would consist of Boardman to Hemingway, Gateway West and Gateway South.
+The Gateway West component would include a new 230-kV transmission line from the Windstar substation, near Glenrock, Wyo., to the Aeolus substation in southeastern Wyoming, and 500-kV lines from the Aeolus Substation to the Hemingway Substation.
+The Gateway South segment would span from Aeolus Substation to Clover Substation near Mona, Utah.